sstoddard73/ss0824/README.md

 5. JUnit tests
     * All classes have an associated JUnit test class
-    * Additionally, there is a RequiredTests test class that try out all the various required top-level testing scenarios
+    * <b>RequiredTests</b> - tries out all the various required top-level testing scenarios and also displays RentalAgreement data to the console